weitingster/javascript-projects/README.md

 # vanilla-javascript-projects
-Storing all my vanilla javascript projects and learnings.
+Storing all my javascript projects and learnings.
 Aiming for 30 days of Javascript code!

 My journey started: January 19, 2020.